- Applications & 3D Scans

 - Help Center

-The Goal: To use a handheld 3D scanner to digitally capture various extremities, process the scans, then design customized 3D models of prostheses in Geomagic Freeform and Fusion 360, send these on to 3D printers, and finally, fit them to patients.
+The Goal: To use a handheld 3D scanner to digitally capture patients' extremities, process the scans, then design customized 3D models of prostheses in Geomagic Freeform and Fusion 360, send these on to 3D printers, and finally, fit them to patients.

 Tools Used: Artec Eva, Geomagic Freeform, Fusion 360

-Hospital Shalom was started by two American missionaries, Tim and Doris Spurrier who, with their two children, hopped in the car and drove south from Ohio for five days.
+As the home of LifeNabled’s Guatemala clinic, Hospital Shalom was started by two American missionaries, Tim and Doris Spurrier who, with their two children, hopped in the car and drove south from Ohio for five days.
 When they arrived in Guatemala, the family knew they had finally found “home.”
 They’ve been there ever since.

 Eventually they decided to open a prosthetics clinic in their little hospital, and in 2006 they invited Brent Wright, a Certified Prosthetist and Board Certified Orthotist, to come down for a visit.
 He arrived and quickly organized the clinic, the first and only one of its kind in all of Guatemala.